Snowflake-Labs/terraform-provider-snowflake/docs/resources/tag_attachment.md

 - `object_type` (String) Specifies the type of object to add a tag to. ex: 'ACCOUNT', 'COLUMN', 'DATABASE', etc. For more information: https://docs.snowflake.com/en/user-guide/object-tagging.html#supported-objects
 - `resource_id` (String) Specifies the resource identifier for the tag attachment.
-- `tag_name` (String) Specifies the identifier for the tag.
-Note: format must follow: 'database.schema.tagId'
+- `tag_id` (String) Specifies the identifier for the tag.
+Note: format must follow: tagName or 'database.schema.tagId' or snowflake_tag.id
 - `tag_value` (String) Specifies the value of the tag

 ### Optional